adkron/dirtyinformation.com/_posts/2013-4-28-open-closed-ruby-woes.md

 minimal.
 Gregory Brown has some more about this in his SOLID Design Principles [post](http://blog.rubybestpractices.com/posts/gregory/055-issue-23-solid-design.html).
-I would take a read through it.
+I recommend reading through it.

 One last little bit.
-Before the end of our conversation Jessia asked, "How do you devide your own code into concrete and abstract?"
+Before the end of our conversation Jessica asked, "How do you divide your own code into concrete and abstract?"
 My mind went immediately to abstract classes in Java.
 I'm not sure if it applies to the post, but I'm going to give you a simple guideline that I personally like.
 If I am going to use inheritance and the class can